tuttlem/sentinel/README.md

 ```
 *.hs:cabal build
+*.pl:perl -c {fn}
 ```

 This says, listen to any file that was modified matching the glob pattern `*.hs` and execute `cabal build`.

+It also says that when a `*.pl` file changes, it'll run a syntax check or a `perl -c` on the file that changed.
+The variable `{fn}` allows sentinel to directly target that one file.

 Pretty simple.

 Things that I still need to do . . .

-* Doesn't traverse directories recursivly
+* hinotify doesn't traverse directories recursively.
+Need to build this tree at startup and work out how to manage directory structure changes at runtime.
-* Doesn't make duplicate actions distinct if the condition arises
+* Doesn't make duplicate actions distinct if the condition arises.
-* Still need to add a special variable to use a filename in a sentinel rule